omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`32*byte`:`payer_rd_hex`]: payee signs based on `signed_rsmc_hex`, and send it back to payer to construct the RD transaction.

+1. type: -353 (send back signed transactions in C2B)
+2. data: to be added

 ## Cheat and Punishment

 In the above diagram, the payer Alice's OBD constructs C2a.
 Simultaneously, Alice sends her temporary private key of Alice2 to Bob.
 After Bob sends back the signed messsage, she is able to construct RD2a.
 If she cheats by broadcasting C1a, where she has more money in her balance, Bob will immedialtly get 60 USDT from address `Alice2 & Bob`.
 There has to be a daeman process that monitors Alice's behaviar.
 If it detects that Alice broadcasts C1a, it has to notify Bob to broadcast the punishment transaction BR1a using Alice2's private key.
 If Bob does not broadcast BR1a before the sequence number expires, Alice will be success in cheating, and get the 60 USDT.